timiskhakov/ExploringMLNet/readme.md

 ## Problem 2: Binary Classification

 In this scenario we have a lot of user reviews from [Rotten Tomatoes](https://www.rottentomatoes.com).
 Each review has either a positive or negative rating.
-Then again, we build and evaluate a model, but this time round using binary classification.
+Then again, we build and evaluate a model, but this time round we need binary classification for that.
 What we want though is to determine a rating based on a provided text.

 To run the program and see sample based predictions run the following commands: